bill-rich/restectable/README.md

-# Restecable REST Message API
+# Restectable REST Message API
 Restectable is a REST API for storing and retrieving messages.

 ## About